Valorarts/content-ops-starter/content/pages/index.md

       color: text-dark
     subtitle: I specialize in ROBLOX Logo and UI design.
     text: |
       Would you like to order?
+      Click "learn more"
     actions:
       - type: Button
         label: Get started